ibm-cloud-docs/vpc/quotas.md

 | Routes per routing table | Default limit: 100<br />Maximum limit: 400 |
 {: caption="Table 7.
 Quotas for routing tables and routes" caption-side="top"}

 Each route has a destination property, which includes a prefix length (`/24` in `10.2.0.0/24`).
-The number of unique prefix lengths that are supported per custom route table is 14.
+The number of unique prefix lengths that are supported per custom routing table is 14.
 Multiple routes with the same prefix count as only one unique prefix.
 {: note}

 ### Block storage volumes